MF Global judge weighs release of insurance money

 SEEKING A SMOKING GUN

-A group of former MF Global customers, meanwhile, told federal investigators in a memo dated Monday they believed they had found evidence of criminal fraud at the company.
+Another group of former MF Global customers told federal investigators in a memo dated Monday that they believed they had found evidence of criminal fraud at the company.

 As customers sought to withdraw funds through wire transfers in the final days of the firm, the Commodity Customer Coalition said, MF Global did not wire the funds but instead issued checks to the customers.